 To access the predefined views, go to View on the Menu bar and click:

-- Zoom to fit all content to zoom out the scene to the whole extent
+- View all to zoom out the scene to the whole extent.

-- Zoom to selection to zoom on the selected object
+- Focus on selection to zoom on the selected object.

 - Top View to view the scene from the top.
 The scene is zoomed out to display the entire scene.